ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 ```

+### Arcane Adaptation (level 1)
+You have an innate ability to control the corruption your magic has upon your
+body.
+When you wake up after a rest you may grant yourself two beneficial
+corruptions of your choice which are dispelled next time you rest.

+### Battle Corruption (level 4)
+Whenever you target a creature with a spell, you may expend 2 mana and 2 hit
+dice to force them to make a constitution saving throw against your spellcasting
+DC. on a failure they are inflicted with one of the following corruptions of
+your choice for the next minute, after which time their body returns to normal.

+- Eye Flaps
+Flaps of skin grow over the targets eyes, blinding them for the duration
+- Twisted Limbs
+The targets legs and arms grow gnarled and twisted, spiraling outwards from
+their torso.
+The target has disadvantage on weapon attacks and their movement
+speed is halved for the duration.
+- Redundant head
+An extra head grows on the target and begins fighting for control of their body.
+For the duration, if the target makes an attack or casts a spell they must make
+a DC 12 wisdom saving throw or target themself.

-### Unreliable Spells (level 6)
+### Corrupive correction (level 6)
 The mana you manipulate is corrupted by your very touching it.
 Each time you
 cast a spell roll a d20.
-On a 20 the damage of the spell is doubled, or the
+On a 19 or 20 the damage of the damage or duration of
-duration if the spell does not deal damage.
-On a 1 the damage of the spell is
-halved and redirected to you, or the duration of the spell is halved if it does
+the spell is doubled, depending on if it deals damage or not.
+You gain immunity
-not deal damage.
-When you roll a spell attack, simply use the natural roll
-rather than rolling another d20.
+to the effects of contact and radiative corruption, but consumable corruptants
+still have an effect on you.

-## Unfathomable
+## Eldritch Heart
-You gained your powers through a brush with an unfathomable being from the
+You gained your powers through a brush with an ancient and esotreic being from
-depths of the abyss.
-This unfathomable creature may even still be within you!
+the depths of reality.

 ### Origin Spells
 You gain the following spells thanks to your supernatural origin.
 These spells